LEAVING A WORLD LEGACY

 University of Oxford

 Mr. Penman has a background in international development, management consulting, and intercultural competency development, and holds a Master’s degree in Evaluation and Organizational Psychology from Claremont Graduate University.
 Joshua’s professional focus is tighter integration of evaluation, program theory, and process improvement that lead to innovations in cost-effective evaluation.
 He has conducted applied research and evaluation in education, environmentally friendly construction technology, and startups.
-Prior to Smart Start, Josh led national and international projects at the intersection of health and media.
+Prior to The Mark, Josh led national and international projects at the intersection of health and media.

 University of Arizona